Chevvy Pennycook

-Chevvy Pennycook (born 6 April 1987 in Bristol, England) is a rugby union player for Moseley in the Aviva Championship, who formerly played for Bristol in the Premiership.
-Chevvy played for England under18s-20s.
+Chevvy Pennycook (born 6 April 1987) is a rugby union player for Moseley in the Aviva Championship, who formerly played for Bristol in the Premiership.
+He played for England under18s-20s.
 He plays at flanker.
-His brother is Bristol player Redford Pennycook Chevvy was selected in the 2012-2013 Rugby Paper Dream team.
+His brother is Bristol player Redford Pennycook.
+Chevvy Pennycook was selected in the 2012-2013 Rugby Paper Dream team.
 He retired at 28 after a string of serious neck injuries.

-Chevvy represented the England Under 20 side in 2007.
+Pennycook represented the England Under 20 side in 2007.
 He signed for Moseley at the end of the 2008–09 Guinness Premiership.